prabeshdulal/100DaysOfLearningBlockchain/README.md

 Overall, this seminal research paper lays the foundation for the development of Bitcoin as the first major application of blockchain technology.
 Understanding the fundamental concepts outlined in this paper provides a solid background for comprehending the broader implications and applications of blockchain technology beyond just cryptocurrencies.

+# Day 3

+### Blockchain Artitecture
+generally, we understand blockchain as the distributed, decentralized, immutable ledger.
+Before understanding the whole architecture lets understand the block first.
+### Block
+A block in the blockchain is nothing but a ledger.
+Each block has the following properties.

+- Index
+- Timestamp
+- Previous Hash
+- Hash
+- Data

+The structure of a Blockchain.
+A block is composed of a header and a body, where a header contains the hash of previous block, a timestamp, Nonce and the Merkle root.
+The Merkle root is the root hash of a Merkle tree which is stored in the block body.
+We denote a transaction as TX and take the 3-th block, which only contains four transactions, as an example to illustrate the structure of a Merkle tree

+The whole family of blocks is the Blockchain.
+Blockchain is a distributed ledger, which simply means that a ledger is spread across the network among all peers (nodes) in the network.
+Every node has a copy of the Blockchain.
+Once a block reaches a certain number of approved transactions then a new block is formed.

+### Cryptographic Hashing:

+Blockchain uses cryptographic hash functions to create unique digital signatures for each block.
+A hash function takes an input (data within the block) and produces a fixed-size alphanumeric string (the hash).
+Any change to the input data will result in a completely different hash, ensuring that the data remains tamper-proof and maintaining the chain's integrity.

+### Digital signature
+To carry out a transaction you need two things: a wallet, which is basically an address, and a private key.
+The private key is a string of random numbers, but unlike the address the private key must be kept secret.

+When someone decides to send coins to anyone else they must sign the message containing the transaction with their private key.
+The system of two keys is at the heart of encryption and cryptography, and its use long predates the existence of Blockchain.
+It was first proposed in the 1970s.

+Once the message is sent it is broadcast to the Blockchain network.
+The network of nodes then works on the message to make sure that the transaction it contains is valid.
+If it confirms the validity, the transaction is placed in a block and after that no information about it can be changed.